Name of the Franks: Crusades and later uses in the Levant

+Eastern Asia

 The Chinese called the Portuguese Folangji 佛郎機 ("Franks") in the 1520s at the Battle of Tunmen and Battle of Xicaowan.
 Some other varieties of Mandarin Chinese pronounced the characters as Fah-lan-ki.

 During the reign of Chingtih (Zhengde) (1506), foreigners from the west called Fah-lan-ki (or Franks), who said they had tribute, abruptly entered the Bogue, and by their tremendously loud guns shook the place far and near.
 This was reported at court, and an order returned to drive them away immediately, and stop the trade.

 — Samuel Wells Williams, The Middle Kingdom: A Survey of the Geography, Government, Education, Social Life, Arts, Religion, &c. of the Chinese Empire and Its Inhabitants, 2 vol. (Wiley & Putnam, 1848).

+In the Thai usage, the word can refer to any European person.
+When the presence of US soldiers during the Vietnam War placed Thai people in contact with African Americans, they (and people of African ancestry in general) came to be called Farang dam ("Black Farang", ฝรั่งดำ).
+Such words sometimes also connote things, plants or creatures introduced by Europeans/Franks.
+For example, in Khmer, môn barang, literally "French Chicken", refers to a turkey and in Thai, Farang is the name both for Europeans and for the guava fruit, introduced by Portuguese traders over 400 years ago.